Your Treatment Plan

 During treatment, cancer progress and tumor response are monitored closely.
 Treatment plans may be modified to achieve the best possible results.

-The treatment plan can include chemo drugs given at specific doses and intervals.
+The treatment plan can include chemo medications given at specific doses and intervals.
 These intervals are referred to as your cycles.
-During a cycle, you may get treatment for one or more days followed by a period when no chemotherapy is given.
+During a cycle, you may get treatment for one or more days followed by a period when no chemo is given.
 This allows your body to rest and build new cells.
 Your doctor will determine a schedule that works best for you.

-Your chemo cycles are given on a schedule based on your treatment goals, how the chemo drugs in your regimen work, and how your body reacts to the treatment.
-Different drugs work at different times in the cell cycle (division and growth process of cancer cells).
-The goal of the schedule can be to give chemo drugs as often as possible while minimizing side effects that could interrupt that schedule.
+Your chemo cycles are given on a schedule based on your treatment goals, how the chemo medications in your regimen work, and how your body reacts to the treatment.
+Different medications work at different times in the cell cycle (division and growth process of cancer cells).
+The goal of the schedule can be to give chemo medications as often as possible while minimizing chemo side effects.

 Staying with the treatment plan your doctor prescribes is important.
 Studies have shown that patients with certain cancers who were able to take most of their planned dose of chemo had better treatment results.
-But your doctor may reduce your dose or delay it because of side effects from your chemotherapy.
-It is important that you talk to your doctor and care team before each cycle of chemotherapy to find out what you may be able to do to help manage any side effects that can result in dose delays and decreases.
+It is important that you talk to your doctor and care team before each cycle of chemo to find out what you may be able to do to help manage any chemo side effects.

 Chemo can sometimes cause more serious problems that may make you feel sick enough to go to a hospital.
 Some may be serious enough to threaten your life.
 These can include febrile neutropenia, anemia, dehydration from nausea and vomiting, or thrombocytopenia.
-Ask about the side effects that can make you miss doses or have your chemo delayed.
+Ask your doctor about any chemo side effects that you may experience.

 A Closer Look: Victor*